researcx/conduit/README.md

 #### COMMANDS:
 ```
 - Join Channel
+Private messaging the bot with this has the bot invite you to the channel.
 Access: users with a rank above 0
 Command: !join <channel>

 - User List
+Lists all users in the current channel on every configured network.
 Access: users with a rank above 0
 Command: !users

 - Invite User
+Invites a user to the current channel.
 Access: users with a rank of 1000 (admins)
 Command: !invite <nick!username@hostmask> <rank>

 - Set Rank
+Sets a user rank for the current channel.
 Access: users with a rank of 1000 (admins)
 Command: !rank <user> <rank>

 - Disable
+Disables a user by setting their rank to 0 in the current channel.
-Access: users with a of 1000 (admins)
+Access: users with a rank of 1000 (admins)
 Command: !disable <user>

+- Enable
+Enables a user by setting their rank to 1 in the current channel.
+Access: users with a rank of 1000 (admins)
+Command: !enable <user>
 ```

 #### EXAMPLE USECASE